whiskyechobravo/kerko/docs/index.md

   must be accessible by URL).
 - **Language support**: the default language of the user interface is English, but [some translations][Kerko_translations] are provided.
-Additional translations may be created using gettext-compatible tools.
-Also to consider: locales supported by the [Zotero Data Schema][Zotero_schema] (which provides the names of fields, item types and author types displayed by Kerko);
-  languages supported by Whoosh (which provides the search capabilities), i.e., ar, da, nl, en, fi, fr, de, hu, it, no, pt, ro, ru, es, sv, tr.
+Additional translations may be created using gettext-compatible tools (see [Translating Kerko](localization.md#translating-kerko)).
+Also to consider: locales supported by the [Zotero Data Schema][Zotero_schema] (which provides the names of fields, item types and author types displayed by Kerko); languages supported by Whoosh (which provides the search capabilities), i.e., ar, da, nl, en, fi, fr, de, hu, it, no, pt, ro, ru, es, sv, tr.
 - **Semantic markup**: pages generated by Kerko embed HTML markup that can be detected by web crawlers (helping the indexing of your records by search engines) or by web browsers (allowing users of reference management tools to